bfoz/engineering/README.markdown

 Installation
 ------------

-Engineering has a number of dependencies.
-Some of which are hosted on rubygems.org and can therefore be handled by the gem utility, but others must be installed manually.
-The easiest option is to use [Bundler](http://bundler.io/), but *gem* can be used if you're willing to install the *units* gem manually.
+_Engineering_ has a number of dependencies.
+Some of which are hosted on [RubyGems](https://rubygems.org) and can be handled by the `gem` utility, but others must be installed manually.

-### Using Bundler

-Installing the *engineering* gem using bundler is very easy, although a little more involved than normal.

-Start with the normal gem command:
+The *units* gem hosted on [Rubygems](http://rubygems.org) is a bit out-of-date, and generally not the gem we're looking for.
+So, before installing the *engineering* gem, we need to manually install the correct *units* gem.

+First, make sure you don't already have a conflicting version of *units*:

+    gem uninstall units

+Next, clone the gem that we're looking for:

+    git clone git://github.com/bfoz/units.git

+You probably already have [rake](http://rake.rubyforge.org/) installed, but if you don't, then do this before going any further:

+    gem install rake

+Finally, install the correct *units* gem:

+    cd units && rake install

+Now, we can install *engineering* in the normal fashion:

     gem install engineering

-Unfortunately, this will either fail, or it will grab the wrong version of the *units* gem.
-But, not to worry, we can use bundler to fix it:

-    bundle install

 And that's it.
 You're done.
-Get on with taking over the world already.
+Get going with taking over the world already.

-If you happen to be part of the 0.001% of Mad Engineers who don't already have bundler installed, it's very easy to get:

-    gem install bundler

-### Using Rubygems

-Sadly, the *units* gem hosted on [Rubygems](http://rubygems.org) is a bit out-of-date, and generally not the gem we're looking for.
-So, after *gem* does its thing, we need to do a little cleanup.

-Start with the normal gem command:

-    gem install engineering

-Then uninstall the bogus *units* gem:

-    gem uninstall units

-Clone the gem we're looking for:

-    git clone git://github.com/bfoz/units.git

-Install it:

-    cd units && rake install

-You do have [rake](http://rake.rubyforge.org/) installed, right?
-If not, do this before the previous step:

-    gem install rake

-And you should be good to go.
-If you made it through all of that, then I expect to hear about your machinations on the evening news any day now.

 Examples
 --------